aws-samples/amazon-transcribe-live-call-analytics/lca-chimevc-stack/LambdaHookFunction.md

 4. Override the default CallId with another unique value for the call
 5. Override the default toNumber (System Phone number)
 6. Override the default fromNumber (Caller Phone number)
+7. Selectively choose whether to save call recording to S3

 To use this feature:
 1. Implement a Lambda function with the desired business logic